 - Daily payment: ~$375 (assuming 180 business days)

-The MCA costs $9,100 more.
+In this example, the MCA costs thousands more.
 And it takes $375 out of your register every single day.
 For a restaurant running 8-12% profit margins, that daily payment can be the difference between making payroll and not.

 I talk to restaurant owners every week who took MCAs because they were fast.
 They always say the same thing — "I didn't realize how much it would cost."
 The working capital loan takes an extra day or two to fund.
 That patience saves you thousands.